release-engineering/retasc/README.md

 ## Introduction

-ReTaSC is meant to run as a batch job regularly to monitor schedules in PP and create or update Jira issues according to custom rules and Jira templates.
+ReTaSC is meant to run as a batch job regularly to monitor schedules in PP, create/update Jira issues and run Tekton Pipelines (in a OpenShift/Kubernetes cluster) according to custom rules and templates.

 ReTaSC creates and manages Jira issues until resolved.
 This means that if a PP schedule or a rule changes, the related unresolved Jira issues are also updated